marcinguy/pfping/README.md

 Python parallel fast ICMP ping with progressbar.
 Cut the scan time based on the amount of the cores installed on your computer.

-Scans ca 20,000 in ca. 1 min with 1000 parallel processes and timeout of 3 secs.
+Scans ca 20,000 IPs in ca. 1 min with 1000 parallel processes and timeout of 3 secs.

 ## Dependencies